dell/terraform-provider-powerflex/README.md

 The Terraform Provider for Dell Technologies (Dell) PowerFlex allows Data Center and IT administrators to use Hashicorp Terraform to automate and orchestrate the provisioning and management of Dell PowerFlex storage systems.

-The Terraform Provider can be used to manage SDCs, volumes, snapshots, snapshot-policies, storage pools, SDSs, protection domains, devices, users, MDM cluster, fault sets and firmware repository.
+The Terraform Provider can be used to manage SDCs, volumes, snapshots, snapshot-policies, storage pools, SDSs, protection domains, devices, users, MDM cluster, fault sets, firmware repository, peer systems, replication consistency groups, replication pairs, NVMe hosts and NVMe targets.

 ## Table of contents